GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Experiment

 \subsection{Analysis}

-For each psychological measure, we conducted a 2 (Group: experimental vs.\ control) $\times$ 2 (Time: pre vs.\ post) mixed ANOVA, with Group as a between-subjects factor and Time as a within-subjects factor.
+For each psychological measure, we conducted a 2 (Group: Experimental vs. Control) $\times$ 2 (Time: pre vs. post) mixed ANOVA with Group as a between-subjects factor and Time as a within-subjects factor.
 Mixed ANOVA was selected to assess Group × Time interaction effects, enabling direct comparison of pre-to-post change between conditions.
 Partial eta squared ($\eta_p^2$) was calculated to estimate the effect size.
 We also applied Template Analysis \cite{ciesielska_qualitative_2018,brooks_utility_2015}, a codebook approach to thematic analysis \cite{braun_toward_2023} that supports theory-derived a priori themes, to the post-experiment semi-structured group interview transcripts from both conditions.
-The first author segmented and coded all transcripts.
-An initial template was constructed and iteratively refined using data from the experimental condition, resulting in a template of 13 top-level themes and 60 lower-level codes.
-This template was then applied to code the control condition data, with themes specific to the AI-mediated interaction removed and new themes introduced to capture experiences unique to the control condition, yielding a control template of 12 top-level themes and 52 lower-level codes.
-Inter-coder reliability was assessed on one group from the experimental condition independently coded by the second author.
-At the lowest code level, Cohen's $\kappa=.61$, and at the top-level theme level, $\kappa=.84$.
+The initial template was built from a priori themes (i.e., the measured psychological constructs for RQ1, and the design rationales DR1--DR3 for RQ2).
+This initial template was iteratively refined on the experimental condition data, yielding the experimental condition template with 13 top-level themes and 60 lower-level codes.
+To enable a common-basis comparison, the control condition template was derived from the experimental condition template by removing themes specific to the experimental condition and adding those unique to the control condition, resulting in 12 top-level themes and 52 lower-level codes.
+The first author segmented and coded all transcripts, and the second author independently coded those of one group from the experimental condition.
+Inter-coder reliability was then assessed: Cohen's $\kappa=.61$ at the lowest code level, and $\kappa=.84$ at the top-level theme level.
 All disagreements were subsequently resolved through discussion between the two coders.
-Additionally, to evaluate the authenticity of GroupEnvoy's responses (DR2), two outgroup members independently reviewed all 30 responses of GroupEnvoy from the experimental sessions and classified each response according to the three-category scheme described in Section~\ref{sec:procedure}.
+Additionally, two outgroup members independently evaluated the authenticity of GroupEnvoy's response (DR2) following the procedure described in Section~\ref{sec:outgroup_review}.